terry1213/terry1213.github.io/_posts/2021-01-03-a-tour-of-the-dart-language-9-exceptions.md

 ---
-title: A tour of the Dart language [9.
-Exceptions]
+title: "[Dart] A tour of the Dart language - 9.
+Exceptions"
 categories:
 - Dart
 tags: